gianlucacovini/gianlucacovini.github.io/_pages/about.md

 I obtained my **BSc and MSc in Mathematics** from [University of Pavia](https://matematica.unipv.it/en/homepage/).

-**Research interests:** I am currently working on variational problems involving Sinkhorn divergences, with motivations from machine learning and numerical analysis.
+**Research interests:** My current field of research is optimal transport; more broadly, I am interested in studying problems  from statistics and computation with tools from calculus of variations, gradient flows and differential geometry.

-More broadly, I am interested in optimal transport, especially in the use of tools from the calculus of variations, gradient flows and differential geometry to study problems arising in statistics, optimization, and machine learning.
+Currently, I am working on variational problems involving Sinkhorn divergences, with motivations from machine learning and numerical analysis.

 **Contact:** gianluca.covini@phd.unibocconi.it